When We Are in Need: Filming

 Nadim Carlsen worked as cinematographer for the episode.
-Production took place in Okotoks in early 2022, with preparatory work from January 31 to February 6, including adding trees, grass, and snow; the area was closed to the public from February 4.
-Filming occurred from February 7–12, with some traffic disturbance; clean-up took place from February 13–15.
+Production took place in Okotoks, Alberta, in early 2022, with preparatory work from January 31 to February 6, including the addition of trees, grass, and snow.
+The area was closed to the public from February 4, and filming occurred from February 7–12, with some traffic disturbance.
+Clean-up took place from February 13–15.
 Fake horses were spotted on set.
-Okotoks residents noted that the production brought increased business to the area; 28 storefront businesses were supported by the production, leading to CA$18,000 in revenue for the town.
-Three or four large fans were used to imitate heavy snowfall; the temperature was around -17 C. Production moved to Waterton Lakes National Park from February 14–18; vehicles on set featured Colorado license plates.
-The park was closed over winter, allowing production to occur; some cabin interiors were used.
+Okotoks residents noted that the production brought increased business to the area, with 28 storefront businesses supported by the production, leading to CA$18,000 in revenue for the town.
+Three or four large fans were used to imitate heavy snowfall; the temperature was around -17 C. Production moved to Waterton Lakes National Park from February 14–18, with on-set vehicles featuring Colorado license plates.
+Production occurred over winter while the park was closed, and some cabin interiors were used.
 Production designer John Paino and his team constructed the steakhouse where David preaches; Paino wanted its symmetry to reflect a church.

 Reception

 Broadcast and ratings

 The episode aired on HBO on March 5, 2023.
-The episode had 8.1 million viewers in the United States on its first night, including linear viewers and streams on HBO Max—an increase of 74 percent from the premiere episode.
+The episode had 8.1 million viewers in the United States on its first night, including linear viewers and streams on HBO Max—an increase of 74% from the premiere episode.
 On linear television, it had 1.039 million viewers, with a 0.30 ratings share.